tytydraco/yessleep/out/You_dont_need_to_fear_supernautarls_The_problem_are_the_people_who_harness_them.md

 Chasey smiles at me while she playfully stirs her cocktail with her finger.
 I smile back.
 I know what she is doing, I’ve heard about the nail polishes, which change color to reveal drugs in your drink.
 But she has nothing to worry about.
 At least nothing like that.

-\-By the way. what are you studying?
+\-By the way, what are you studying?
 Sorry if you already said it, but I can’t remember. -she asks, looking deep into my eyes.
 She probably likes them.
 They are the only extra in my current form, green like the forest.

 \-Informatics.
 It’s pretty boring, but at least it will give me a job.
 What about you?